PyryL/ds-project/README.md

 docker build -t ds-project .
 ```

-Then you can run start a Docker container with
+Then you can start a Docker container with

 ```sh
 docker run -p 52525:52525 ds-project